-Costs of spread betting
+Costs of Spread Betting

-There are four different costs to consider when spread betting.
+There are four different costs to consider when Spread Betting.

-This is the difference between the buy price and the sell price of a market and is in effect the cost of trading that market.
+The spread is the difference between the buy price and the sell price of a market and is in effect the cost of trading that market.
 We quote a two way price on all our markets, the bid price at which you can sell and the offer price at which you can buy.
 The tighter the spread between the two, the quicker the trade can move into profit earning territory.

 The spread on index A is 20609/20613 or 4 points.
 If you buy (go long), you do so at the higher price of 20613.
 The market needs to rise 4 points before the sell price (the bid) reaches 20613 and your position is at break-even.

 If the index has a 1 point spread, your position will potentially turn a profit much quicker.

 There is no charge for placing standard stop and limit orders.
 There is, however, a one-off fee for guaranteed stop losses which is charged upon trigger.